ilyachur/cmake4vim/README.md

   * Visual Studio
   * Ninja
 * The plugin shows cmake results using quickfix list.
 If you have installed **[vim-dispatch](https://github.com/tpope/vim-dispatch)** plugin, plugin will use it, this means that if you are using vim with tmux, cmake output will be printed in a separate window.
 In other case plugin will use `jobs` to async run if your Vim editor supports it.
-* The plugin allows to specify cmake targets in order to avoid building of all project.
+* The plugin shows cmake results using quickfix list.
+If you have installed **[vim-dispatch](https://github.com/tpope/vim-dispatch)** plugin, plugin will use it, this means that if you are using vim with tmux, cmake output will be printed in a separate window.
+In other case plugin will use `jobs` to async run if your Vim editor supports it.  * The plugin allows to specify cmake targets in order to avoid building of all project.
 * The plugin has an integration with next fuzzy finder plugins:
    * **[CtrlP](https://github.com/ctrlpvim/ctrlp.vim)**
    * **[FZF](https://github.com/junegunn/fzf.vim)**